 Writing Your Vows

-Majority of our clients feel strongly about including personalized vows into their ceremony.
+A majority of our clients feel strongly about including personalized vows into their ceremony.
 After all, the ceremony is the reason for all of the planning.
 Taking the time to write something special is the ultimate way to honor the celebration and make it uniquely your own.
-With that being said, “how to begin writing your wedding vows” is a struggle we see almost all of our clients experience at some point in the planning process.
+With that being said, beginning to write your wedding vows is a struggle we see almost all of our clients experience at some point in the planning process.

 When To Start